Out of the Back Office As operatiors become more sophisticated, they're demanding better reporting enterprise-wide

 Fortunately for operators, those tools are readily available.
 Moving to a .Net framework, one software vendor explained, will not change the look and feel of the back-office application.
 They wont even notice the difference, he insisted.
 What they will notice is a continued movement toward tighter integration with key systems, simplified user interfaces and less time in the back office.

-CRM technology builds profitable relationships
+8 Tips to Loyalty Success CRM technology builds profitable relationships

 Afterglow.
 Its that warm and fuzzy feeling that guests experience after a fine evening at a great restaurant where their every need and expectation was exceeded and will hopefully be sustained long enough to get that customer to returnand recommend the restaurant to others.